-APPENDIX 1 Functions of the Local Government Function Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Environmental Management The function of managing, conserving and planning of air, soil and water qualities, and environmentally sensitive areas such as remnant bushlands and threatened species. ~ Financial Management The function of managing the LG's financial resources. \checkmark Governance The function of managing the election of Council representatives, the boundaries of the LG, and the terms and conditions for elected members. ~ Government Relations The function of managing the relationship between the Council and other governments, particularly on issues which are not related to normal Council business such as Land Use and Planning or Environment Management. \checkmark Grants and Subsidies The function of managing financial payments to the LG from the State and Federal Governments and other agencies for specific purposes. \checkmark Information Management The function of managing the LG's information resources, including the storage, retrieval, archives, processing and communications of all information in any format. \checkmark Information Technology The function of acquiring and managing communications and information technology and databases to support the business operations of the LG. \checkmark Land Use and Planning The function of establishing a medium to long term policy framework for the management of the natural and built environments. \checkmark Laws and Enforcement The function of regulating, notifying, prosecuting, and applying penalties in relation to the Council's regulatory role. \checkmark Legal Services The function of providing legal services to the LG. \checkmark Parks and Reserves The function of acquiring, managing, designing and constructing parks and reserves, either owned or controlled and managed by the LG. \checkmark
+Functions of the Local Government

+Function Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Financial Management The function of managing the LG's financial resources. √ Governance The function of managing the election of Council representatives, the boundaries of the LG, and the terms and conditions for elected members. ✓ Government Relations The function of managing the relationship between the Council and other governments, particularly on issues which are not related to normal Council business such as Land Use and Planning or Environment Management. ✓ Grants and Subsidies The function of managing financial payments to the LG from the State and Federal Governments and other agencies for specific purposes. / Information Management The function of managing the LG's information resources, including the storage, retrieval, archives, processing and communications of all information in any format. √ Information Technology The function of acquiring and managing communications and information technology and databases to support the business operations of the LG. ✓ Land Use and Planning The function of establishing a medium to long term policy framework for the management of the natural and built environments. √ Laws and Enforcement The function of regulating, notifying, prosecuting, and applying penalties in relation to the Council's regulatory role. ✓ Legal Services The function of providing legal services to the LG. ✓ Parks and Reserves The function of acquiring, managing, designing and constructing parks and reserves, either owned or controlled and managed by the LG. √ Personnel The function of managing the conditions of employment and administration of personnel at the LG, including consultants and volunteers. ✓